 Knowing how to use ser & estar is important for your Spanish.

-Knowing how ser & estar with adjectives demonstrates how well you understand one of the most important nuances of the language.
+Knowing how ser & estar behave with Spanish adjectives demonstrates how well you understand one of the most important nuances of the language.

 In this post, you’ll learn how to combine ser and estar with a list of common Spanish adjectives including which adjectives you can only use with ser, which adjectives you can only use with estar, and which adjectives you can use with both ser and estar and how they change meaning.

 An introduction to ser and estar with Spanish adjectives

 When you take a simple sentence in English such as: